sdesalas/neural-network-editor/README.md

 html editor
 ===========

-Simple editor for messing around.
+Simple editor for messing around with neural networks.